-Primary Walkways
+Major Walkways

-The primary walkways will provide accessible routes through and to all amenities within the Park.
-The major walkways are 8'-wide, ADA accessible paved paths.
-They connect all major elements of the park; the Allentown Road entrance, Tomlinson Road entrance and parking area, restrooms, play area, plazas and amphitheater.
-The primary walkway will also be used for small vehicle (pickup truck) maintenance access and emergency vehicle access.
-Design of the primary walkway will accommodate the physical specifications of Township emergency vehicles.
+The major walkways will provide accessible routes through and to all amenities within the Park.
+The major walkways are 8'-wide, ADA-accessible paved paths.
+They connect all major elements of the park; the Allentown Road Access (#4), The Main Entrance (#16), the restrooms/pavilion (#14), the Nature-Based Play Area (#15), plazas (#7, 8, 10) and the Amphitheater and Mounds (#11).
+The major walkways will also be used for small vehicle (pickup truck) maintenance access and emergency vehicle access.
+Design of the major walkways will accommodate the physical specifications of Township emergency vehicles.